 In addition, I have taught well over 35 University law courses, primarily at UC Irvine, including developing and teaching UCI’s “Legal Reasoning and the Law” course.
 That undergraduate course applies the legal reasoning concepts tested on the LSAT to the analysis of judicial opinions in landmark U.S. cases.

 Here is a more detailed list of my LSAT Prep teaching credentials and training in the LSAT’s legal reasoning concepts:

 - Harvard Law School graduate (also accepted into Stanford, UC Berkeley (Boalt), UCLA, and UC Hastings law schools).

-- Extensive LSAT Prep teaching experience (including prior experience teaching for a national test prep company).
+- Extensive LSAT Prep teaching experience (including teaching for a national test prep company).

 - Consistently excellent student evaluations.

 - Taught over 35 full-length University law courses to undergraduate, graduate, and working professional students at UC Irvine, Chapman, and Cal State Fullerton.

 - Developed and taught UC Irvine’s “Logical Reasoning and the Law” undergraduate course, integrating the LSAT’s legal reasoning concepts and case law analysis.